 As much as I love cooking for Ben and myself, I have a small collection of “single lady” recipes I miss.
 All are quick and easy, most are healthy, and nearly every one of them involves eggs and/or toast.
-This creamy Roasted Asparagus Egg Toast was one of my greatest hits, and I still make it for myself regularly, particularly during the spring when asparagus is at its prime.
+This creamy Scrambled Egg Toast with Roasted Asparagus was one of my greatest hits, and I still make it for myself regularly, particularly during the spring when asparagus is at its prime.

 This Asparagus Egg Toast looks simple, but do not be deceived.
 The combined effect of the toasty bread with the creamy scrambled eggs and lightly crispy Roasted Asparagus (or Air Fryer Asparagus) is far greater than any single part.

 I want to be clear that Ben’s aversion to this Asparagus Egg Toast has nothing to do with the recipe and everything to do with the fact that, for whatever mysterious reason, he doesn’t like eggs at dinnertime.